galaxyproject/planemo/README.rst

    % virtualenv .venv; . .venv/bin/activate
    % pip install git+https://github.com/galaxyproject/planemo.git

+To prevent errors:
+ * Please do not install Planemo into the same virtualenv with Galaxy.
+ * Please do not use Galaxy from Planemo's virtualenv.

 This quick start will assume you will have a directory with one or more tool XML files.
 If none is available, one can be quickly create for demonstrating ``planemo`` as follows ``mkdir mytools; cd mytools; planemo